All extracts are taken from the “Safer Doors” book. Published by Geddes and Grossett. Copyright laws apply.

 Searches should be conducted in a friendly, routine way so as to reduce any feelings of embarrassment that the customer might feel, and must not be seen as an act of discrimination or by way of a particular door supervisor being obstructive, for the protection of the door supervisor Body worn cameras should be turned on during the search.

-All searches should be carried out in a polite and courteous manner.
+All searches should be carried out in a polite and courteous manner, preferably under the view of a CCTV camera.
 Some customers may feel intimidated or worried when being searched, whilst others may be used to it.

 You should talk to customers as you search them, firstly to help make them feel at ease, and secondly it will give you the opportunity to assess their general attitude and may show you whether they have had too much to drink, for example.
 You should try to carry out the search as quickly and as efficiently as possible, thanking the customer for his assistance afterwards.